Social and cultural exchange in al-Andalus: Art and architecture

 One famous example that illustrates this desire of Muslim rulers’ to tie themselves to their ancestral homeland, while at the same inadvertently reflecting their multiculturalism, is the Great Mosque of Córdoba.
 Construction began under the reign of Abd ar-Rahman I in 784 AD and was completed in 987 AD.
 It was built in part to demonstrate the linkage between Al-Andalus and the ancestral land of the Arabs in Syria.
 The Great Mosque of Cordoba's architectural layout and style shares many similarities with the Great Mosque of Damascus (completed 715).
 They share many of the same features like the prayer halls, high ceilings held by double-tiered arcades on columns, and many mosaics.
-The two also share similar foundation myths, which further points to Muslim attempts in Al-Andalus to reconnect to a nostalgic sense of homeland.
-Despite these similarities, the mosque is not purely Arabic in style.
-It is a combination of Roman, Byzantine, and Visigothic architectural elements.
-The capitals and columns closely emulate older Visigothic and Roman buildings found throughout the city of Cordoba.
-The red and white colored arches are also reminiscent of the Roman aqueduct of Merida.
-The mosaics themselves, although connected to those at the Great Mosques of Damascus, are also a hybrid of Christian and Arabic influence.

-The artisans that produced these mosaics, both at the Great Mosque and at the Cordoban palace estate al-Rustafa, were called from Byzantium.
-Another example of the cultural exchange within architecture is illustrated by the Madinat al-Zahra, meaning "beautiful city", on the outskirts of Cordoba started in 996, by Abd-ar-Raham III al-Nasir, which served as the capital of the Iberian Caliphate.
-Roman influences can be seen throughout with the incorporation of an old Roman statue of a goddess present in the gardens of the building.
-The feminine form also appeared on all the various gates to the city.
-The capitals and columns of the palace are also in the style of Christian cathedrals, while Byzantine influence is also seen throughout the construction of the palace.

 Byzantium artisans are believed to have come to teach these techniques to Andalusian artisans.
 Some of the original Byzantium artisans also remained in Al-Andalus and became integrated into Andalusian society.
 Likewise, Christians and Jews adopted the Arabic architectural elements into their own churches and synagogues built under Moorish rule.
 This became known as the Mozarabic style.
 Mozarabic architecture included the absence of exterior decoration, diversity of floor plans, the use of the horseshoe arch in the Islamic style, and the use of the column as support, with a capital decorated with vegetable elements.
 Moorish styled architecture continued to be popular long after Muslim rule was pushed out of Spain by the Reconquista.